github/personal-website/_posts/2019-04-04-remote-logging.md

 ## Bugfender

-Bugfender is a dedicated service for improving quality of the apps.
+[Bugfender](https://bugfender.com) is a dedicated service for improving quality of the apps.
 They provide an SDK for each major platform, not only mobile.
-They allow you to cosllect crashes from users and see information about users' devices, so you can debug crashes with all the necessary context.
+They allow you to collect crashes from users and see information about users' devices, so you can debug crashes with all the necessary context.
 It's quite expensive, but features appear to be worth it.

 ## Crashlytics

-Crashlytics is now part of Firebase, so it's extremely easy to integrate.
+[Crashlytics](https://firebase.google.com/docs/crashlytics/) is now part of Firebase, so it's extremely easy to integrate and use by following [these instructions](https://firebase.google.com/docs/crashlytics/get-started).
 Crash reporting works like a charm and helps fix crashes easily.
-Their SDK allow you to log something, but you can only see logged info together with exception information.
+Their SDK allow you to share dlogs, but you can only see logged info together with exception information.
 If your app uses exceptions for any incorrect situation, either fatal or non-fatal, it can be enough for you.
 In my case, it was not enough.

 For convenience, you can create your own `Timber.Tree`  to log to Crashlytics.
 They don't provide it from scratch, but it's trivial to write one by yourself.

 ## Loggly

-Loggly is very expensive, but advanced service in terms of logging .
+[Loggly](https://www.loggly.com) is very expensive, but advanced service in terms of logging .
 They allow you to see insights in your logs and analyse them easily.
 There is a free plan though, but it's very limited even for hobbyist developers, as for me.
 Paid plans offer integrations with various services like JIRA or Github, log history and many more, you can check here.
 They're providing `Timber.Tree`, so you basically don't need to bother with writing your own and can start with Loggly right away.

-## Papertrail (now InsightOps)
+## Papertrail

-They have free plan but it's very limited.
+[Papertrail](https://papertrailapp.com/) has free plan but it's very limited.
 However, paid plans are reasonably priced.

+There are third-party `Timber.Tree` for Papertrail [available](https://github.com/jdsingh/papertrail-timber).

 ## Hyperlog

-Hyperlog is an open source library to push logs to Logstash, which is a part of ELK stack created for analysing logs.
-It can also send your logs to RequestBin, service for inspecting HTTP payloads.
+[Hyperlog](https://github.com/hypertrack/hyperlog-android) is an open source library to push logs to Logstash, which is a part of ELK stack created for analysing logs.
+It can also send your logs to [RequestBin](https://requestbin.fullcontact.com/), service for inspecting HTTP payloads.

-ELK goes for Elasticsearch, Logstash, Kibana - services for storing, collecting and monitoring logs.
+[ELK](https://www.elastic.co/elk-stack) goes for Elasticsearch, Logstash, Kibana - services for storing, collecting and monitoring logs.
 Despite they are mostly used for web apps, we can send logs from our apps to ELK as well.
-Deployment of the ELK stack is out of scope of this article, so you can find details here.
+Deployment and configuring of the ELK stack is out of scope of this article, so you can find details [here](https://logz.io/learn/complete-guide-elk-stack/).
+You can also choose one of the ELK stack providers, there are quite a lot of them.

 Basically, Hyperlog is a `Timber.Tree`, so you can start using it right after you get ELK stack up and running (hope it's not your responsibility).

-## Hosted ELK stack with custom LogService
+## Custom LogService for ELK

 This is the most complex solution you can implement, so most of the teams will unlikely use it.
 However, if your organization wants to have everything onsite and don't trust third-parties, you can go for it.

-Not only you will need ELK stack to be set up, but you will need to use Hyperlog mentioned above or write your own `LogService` to gather and send logs to Elasticsearch.
-There are plenty of existing implementations (e.g. this or this), but they are outdated.
+Not only you will need ELK stack to be set up, but you will need to write your own `LogService`.
+There are plenty of existing implementations (e.g. [this](https://github.com/Labgoo/android-logstash-logger) or [this](https://gist.github.com/PatrykGala/55603fe4259d812fdc0ffbc9e63eaabc)), but they are outdated.
 I would suggest not to use them and write your own log sender with help of `WorkManager` or use HyperLog.